 - Soak cotton balls in essential lavender oil and place in drawers

-6. What can I use instead of mildew cleaner?
+6. What to use instead of mildew cleaner

 It’s tempting to pull out the big guns when you’re facing a shower wall with the telltale signs of black mildew.
 But they’re not really necessary because there’s a much less expensive alternative.
 White vinegar!
 Tea tree oil is also effective and if you’re wondering if you can you mix tea tree oil with vinegar, the answer is yes.
 Vinegar is better than bleach at removing mold from porous surfaces like grout too because it’s high acidity attacks mold and mildew.